- Needs to be at least 21 years old

 - Assist in other areas of the Centre where necessary

-- Involve in the execution of the Centre’s Operational Plan
+- Involved in the execution of the Centre’s Operational Plan

 - Work and communicate effectively with all staff and guests

-The position is part of the Catering team within the greater Guest Services team at KISC.
-The Catering team consists of the Hygiene Supervisor (permanent), one Catering Manager (12-month role), one Catering Assistant and Administration (12-month role), one Catering Assistant (12-month role) and two Summer Catering Assistants (4-month role).
+The position is part of the Catering team within the wider Guest Services team at KSC.
+The Catering team consists of the Hygiene Supervisor (permanent), one Catering Manager (12-month role), two Catering Assistants (12-month roles) and two Summer Catering Assistants (4-month roles).

-The line manager for this position is the Guest Services Director, with daily work coordinated by the Catering Manager.
-The Catering Assistant has weekly meetings with the line manager and the Catering team to cover operational matters, and also has regular one-on-one appraisals.
+The line manager for this position is the Guest Services Director.
+The Catering Manager has weekly meetings with the line manager and the Catering team to cover operational matters, and also has regular one-on-one appraisals.

-The Catering Manager takes responsibility to be in charge of Catering shifts on a rotational basis with the other Catering Long Term Staff.
-This person also has a role in managing the other Long Term Staff in the team.
+The Catering Manager is in charge of Catering shifts on a rotational basis with the other Catering Long Term Staff.
+This person also has a role in managing the day to day work of other Long Term Staff in the team.